CopernicaMarketingSoftware/Documentation/SMTPeter/secure.md

 you send your mails through SMTPeter), and that they can be verified by everyone else (because everyone has access to the public key to check the signatures).
-This makes it impossible for spammers, fishers, or anyone else to sign mails out of your name, simply because noone else has access to your private key.
+This makes it impossible for spammers, fishers, or anyone else to sign mails out of your name, simply because no one else has access to your private key.